A Complete Guide to Buying the Right Gun Safes for Gun Owners

-Considered as one of the better secured gun safes on the market, the Lock & Safe has a heavy steel protection, which makes it impervious to power tool attacks.
+Considered as one of the better-secured gun safes on the market, the Lock & Safe has heavy steel protection, which makes it impervious to power tool attacks.
 Inside, the safe can store up to 8 long weapons and has a matted cushion at the bottom.

 Bighorn 19ECB Review

 This gun safe is built with 12-gauge steel that is 1.5 inches in thickness.
-This means it can’t be drilled, it can’t be hacked with an axe or saw, and it can’t be forced open by a crowbar.
-Also, the 19ECB comes with eight 1 inch bolts that lock on to the frame once the combination lock is activated.
+This means it can’t be drilled, it can’t be hacked with an ax or saw, and it can’t be forced open by a crowbar.
+Also, the 19ECB comes with eight 1 inch bolts that lock onto the frame once the combination lock is activated.

 Despite this, the safe allows for easy storage of long and short weapons as well as other valuables.
 This is made possible through different levels of shelves.
 All in all, 20 long barrels can be stored comfortably inside the safe.